Hamiltonicity of Step-graphon: Main Result

 \section{Main Result}

-In this section, we identify the key objects associated with a step-graphon that matter for the (strong) $H$-property, and formulate a set of conditions about these objects for deciding whether a step-graphon has the (strong) $H$-property---this is the Main Theorem of the paper.
+In this section, we identify the key objects associated with a step-graphon that matter for the weak/strong $H$-property, and formulate a set of conditions that decide whether the step-graphon has the weak/strong $H$-property.
 We then illustrate and numerically validate the result.
-Toward the end, we provide a sketch of proof of the Main Theorem, highlighting the ideas and techniques that will be used to establish the result.
+Toward the end, we provide a sketch of proof, highlighting the ideas that will be used to establish the result.